 United Nations in Papua New Guinea

-The United Nations (UN) in Papua New Guinea is represented by fourteen resident agencies, non-resident agencies, funds, and programmes, and its work is outlined in the United Nations Development Assistance Framework 2012-2017.
-This is a partnership agreement between the UN system and the Government of Papua New Guinea.
-It is based on national strategic priorities, in particular the Government’s Medium-Term Development Plan (I & II) 2011-2017 and Vision 2050.
-Drawing on best practices from a global perspective, the UN coordinates innovative approaches to development that are suited to the unique political, economic and social context of Papua New Guinea, and always in consultation with the Government of Papua New Guinea and other partners.
+The United Nations (UN) in Papua New Guinea is represented by twenty resident agencies, non-resident agencies, funds, and programmes, and its work is framed in the United Nations Development Assistance Framework 2018-2022.
+This is a partnership agreement between the United Nations system and the Government of Papua New Guinea.
+It is based on national strategic priorities, the Government’s Medium-Term Development Plan and Vision 2050.
+Drawing on best practices from around the world, the United Nations works with the Government and other partners to implement innovative approaches to development that are suited to the unique political, economic and social context of Papua New Guinea.

-In addition, the 2030 Sustainable Development Agenda and the Sustainable Development Goals, adopted by Papua New Guinea in September 2015, will provide the basis for the UN’s strategic positioning and support to national development plans for the next fifteen years.
+The 2030 Sustainable Development Agenda and the Sustainable Development Goals, adopted by Papua New Guinea in September 2015, provide the basis for the United Nations’ strategic positioning and support for national development plans until 2030.

 Partnership with the Government of Papua New Guinea

-The UN works closely with the Government of Papua New Guinea, which operates across three levels of government - national, provincial and local.
-The Medium-Term Development Plan II is Papua New Guinea’s overarching plan for socioeconomic development.
-The Government has expressed a clear wish to use its own resources in the medium term to support the implementation of the strategy.
-The seven key expenditure areas are:
+The United Nations works closely with the Government of Papua New Guinea, which operates across three levels – national, provincial and local.
+The Medium-Term Development Plan is Papua New Guinea’s overarching strategy for socio-economic development, to which the United Nations has aligned its programme.